Loading [Contrib]/a11y/accessibility-menu.js

 • The maximum scaling you project will require is low

-• Fast workflow turnaround is not a priority for you
+• Fast workflow turnaround is not a priority

 • You already possess a system implemented with Nextflow